ndodswor/Duda/README.md

     and the mobile navigation to slide, list (the multiple boxes), or expanded (the single box at the top right) is necessary for this to display correctly on those devices.

+    This script may not work with some Duda templates; if this is the case, set the header to 'display as row' by going to design -> header -> display as row.

+    It is possible to put the multiLanguageRow class in a div in the main body of the site, but due to the way animated navigation works in Duda, this may cause the flags not to load, so I recommend turning it off.
+To turn off animated navigation, go to design -> navigation -> customize (under desktop) -> settings and set animated navigation to off.

     -------------------------------Customization-------------------------------------
     Add any MLV.languages you want in the 'languages' array (by suffix).
 They will